Genez-io/genezio-examples/typescript/qr-generator/README.md

 Click on the authentification button and choose PostgreSQL.
 Now you can select to create a new Postgres database or use an existing one, click enable and now you should have a postgres database up and running as well as your authentification service ready to be used.

-After you set the MongoDB URI, you should be able to see the two providers:
+After you set the POSTGRES URL, you should be able to see the two providers:

 - Email
 - Google